otigges/ms365-admin-scripts/README.md

 This repository contains some PowerShell scripts for administration of Microsoft 365 AD and Teams:

 1. Fetch users of a group recursively from sub groups
-2. Assign a policy package to those users.
+2. Assign a policy package to those users

 If you have any questions, suggestions or feature requests, please open an issue here: https://github.com/otigges/ms365-admin-scripts/issues

+Of course, also pull requests are welcome.

 ## Prerequisites

 In order to adminstrate Azure AD groups and users their policies in Microsoft Teams you need to install these Powershell Modules:

 `Install-Module AzureAdPreviews`

 `Install-Module -Name MicrosoftTeams`

 Hint: Maybe, you need to install C++ libraries first.
 Please download from: https://support.microsoft.com/de-de/help/2977003/the-latest-supported-visual-c-downloads